Racing a 5k requires a smart combination of speed, endurance, and race specificity. Here’s how to train for a 5k and set a new personal best (PB).

 But just to show you what a 5k-specific workout looks like, here’s an example:

-You’ll see here that the total distance of interval running is 3 miles and it’s done exactly at your goal pace.
+You’ll see here that the total distance of interval running adds up to 3 miles and it’s done exactly at your goal pace.
 Just like the race!

-Depending on your ability and fitness level, you can modify the number of repetitions, total distance, and recovery running to make this slightly easier or more difficult.
+Depending on your ability and fitness level, you can modify the number of repetitions, interval distance, and recovery running to make this slightly easier or more difficult.

-It doesn’t matter if you’re a 33 minute 5k runner or a 20 minute 5k runner – these principles are universal and can help all of us train for a 5k – and set new personal bests.
+It doesn’t matter if you’re a 33 minute 5k runner or a 20 minute 5k runner – these principles are universal and can help all of us learn how to train for a 5k – and set new personal bests.